joeyagreco/ranger-reloaded/README.md

 # Ranger Reloaded

-Ranger Reloaded is a Python library that can be used to scan alive hosts on your network and check for vulnerable open ports.
+Ranger Reloaded is a Python script that can be used to scan alive hosts on your network and check for vulnerable open ports.

 ## Installation